 Mitigation monitoring of various impact zones around pile-driving activities is required across projects and is detailed in each offshore wind facility's Foundation Installation Pile Driving Marine Mammal Monitoring Plan and Passive Acoustic Monitoring (PAM) Plans.
 These Plans include both visual monitoring via PSOs and PAM.
 PAM must demonstrate near-real-time capability of detections within a certain distance from the pile-driving location (5-10 km, varies by project; BOEM 2021, 2022, 2023).
 In general, there are monitoring, clearance, and shutdown zones that are visually and acoustically monitored for the presence of marine mammals (note the size of visual clearance and PAM clearance zones vary).
-Monitoring zones may be larger and are often defined by regulatory Level A and B harassment zones (estimated for each project based on acoustic modeling and NOAA-defined sound thresholds and approved by NOAA Fisheries).
-For the monitoring zone, the presence of animals is recorded to estimate the number of animals that have been exposed to the activity, but pile driving is not necessarily required to stop if animals are detected in the monitoring zone (depending on the incidental take authorization).
+Monitoring zones may be larger and are often defined by regulatory Level A and B harassment zones (estimated for each project based on acoustic modeling and NOAA-defined sound thresholds and approved by NOAA Fisheries; see What is take? for harassment definitions).
+For the monitoring zone, the presence of animals is recorded to estimate the number of animals that have been exposed to the activity, but pile driving is not necessarily required to stop if animals are detected in the monitoring zone (depending on the incidental take authorization; see What marine mammal-related permits, approvals and authorizations do offshore wind developers get?).
 The clearance zone represents the area where animals cannot be present for 30-60 minutes prior to the commencement of pile driving and overlaps with the monitoring zone.
 Finally, the shutdown zone is the area within which stoppage of pile driving must occur (if safe to do so) with the detection of marine mammals (E-TWG Marine Mammal Specialist Committee 2020).
-The size of these three zones is defined by species group (see Table 4 as example).
+The size of these three zones is defined by species group (see Table 7 as example).
 These zones are refined based on field measurements of sound generated during installation of certain piles.
 There are various requirements related to visual monitoring, including PSO qualifications, number of PSOs, vantage points, and other aspects.
 In addition, pile driving can only commence when the clearance zones are fully visible for at least 30-60 minutes, and there must be an Alternative Monitoring Plan in place (and approved by BOEM and NOAA Fisheries) for enhanced monitoring if poor visibility conditions unexpectedly arise or if pile driving must continue into the night.
 In areas with higher North Atlantic right whale activity, there may also be requirements for vessel-based and/or unmanned aerial surveys and additional passive acoustic monitoring to occur for a certain period of time prior to the start of pile-driving activities.